powa-team/powa/README.md

 - configure connections in pg_hba.conf to allow connection from the server that will run the GUI
 - restart instance

+Upgrade from previous version:

+- make install in the main directory
+- restart your PostgreSQL engine to use the new powa library
+- ALTER EXTENSION powa UPDATE; -- This will take some time, a lot of things are rewritten as the schema is upgraded
+- If you have deadlock messages, it means that the powa extension is trying to update data, while your update is doing conflicting operations.
+To solve this, put powa.frequency=-1 to deactivate powa temporarily, then do the extension update, and put powa.frequency back to what it was before.
+Don't forget to reload your configuration each time.

 Configuration:
 ------------------------